Edward Witten

-Edward Witten (born August 26, 1951) is an American theoretical physicist known for his contributions to string theory, topological quantum field theory, and various areas of mathematics.
+Edward Witten (born August 26, 1951) is an American theoretical physicist known for his contributions to string theory, topological quantum field theory, general relativity and various areas of mathematics.
 He is a professor emeritus in the school of natural sciences at the Institute for Advanced Study in Princeton.
 Witten is a researcher in string theory, quantum gravity, supersymmetric quantum field theories, and other areas of mathematical physics.
 Witten's work has also significantly impacted pure mathematics.
 In 1990, he became the first physicist to be awarded a Fields Medal by the International Mathematical Union, for his mathematical insights in physics, such as his 1981 proof of the positive energy theorem in general relativity, and his interpretation of the Jones invariants of knots as Feynman integrals.
 He is considered the practical founder of M-theory.

 Early life and education

 Witten was born on August 26, 1951, in Baltimore, Maryland, to a Jewish family, as the eldest of four children.
 His brother Matt Witten became a writer, and his brother Jesse Amnon Witten became a law partner in the firm Faegre Drinker Biddle & Reath.
 Their sister Celia M. Witten earned a Ph.D. in mathematics from Stanford University and then an M.D. from the University of Miami.
 Edward Witten is the son of Lorraine (born Wollach) Witten and Louis Witten, a theoretical physicist specializing in gravitation and general relativity.

 Witten attended the Park School of Baltimore (class of 1968), and received his Bachelor of Arts degree with a major in history and minor in linguistics from Brandeis University in 1971.

 He had aspirations in journalism and politics and published articles in both The New Republic and The Nation in the late 1960s.
 In 1972, he worked for six months on George McGovern's presidential campaign.

 Witten attended the University of Michigan for one semester as an economics graduate student before dropping out.
 He returned to academia, enrolling in applied mathematics at Princeton University in 1973, then shifting departments and receiving a PhD in physics in 1976 and completing a dissertation, "Some problems in the short distance analysis of gauge theories", under the supervision of David Gross.
-He held a fellowship at Harvard University (1976–77), visited Oxford University (1977–78), was a junior fellow in the Harvard Society of Fellows (1977–1980), and held a MacArthur Foundation fellowship (1982).
+He was a National Radio Astronomy Observatory summer student (1974), held a fellowship at Harvard University (1976–77), visited Oxford University (1977–78), was a junior fellow in the Harvard Society of Fellows (1977–1980), and held a MacArthur Foundation fellowship (1982).